youjiaa/receipt-and-review-website/README.md

     viii.
 Date posted
 ## What data will a review have?
     i.
 String with review
-    ii.
-String with title of review
-    iii. int with rating (scale of 1-5) - scale subject to change
+    ii. int with rating (scale of 1-5)
 ## Fulfillment of Midterm Requirements (Theo)
     i.
-Copy over midterm project and modify to represent a recipe sharing site
+Copy over midterm project and modify to represent a recipe sharing site - Done
 ## 1. Schemas (Wilson)
     i.
 Recipes
     ii.
 Reviews